haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 sayHello();
 ```

 Note: we're using `const` instead of `let` when requiring the function.
 The behaviour is the same than `let` - it declares a variable - however `sayHello` cannot be reassigned to something else later.
-This is a good practice in idiomatic Javascript to always use `const` for functions that are required from other files, so we'll use it rather than `let`.
+This is a good practice in idiomatic JavaScript to always use `const` for functions that are required from other files, so we'll use it rather than `let`.

 Using this new learning, do the following things:
 1. Modify the file `add.js` to export the `add` function.